 Drew Attention To The Meaning And Purpose Of Our Existence

 The 10-month-old COVID-19 pandemic provided us the time to reflect on what gives our life meaning and purpose.
 The pandemic activated our spiritual wellness.
 We learned how to leverage our faith to get through frightening times.
 We seized the opportunity of the lockdown to reflect on what should be our priorities in life.
-We tried to identify what’s important and what’s not.
+We tried to identify what was important and what was not.
 Also, there was a big difference in how we coped when we chatted or called someone.

 Mental And Physical Health Challenges Are Controllable

 In normal times, daily activities enabled our mental health effortlessly.
 Unfortunately, lockdowns restricted our movements and prevented us from activities we love.
 The result is frustration, anxiety, and depression.

 This being said, our mental and physical prowess during the lockdown probably amazed us.
 First, we discovered ways to manage the fatigue from video calls.
 Second, based on our needs and situations, we found ways to create a well-being plan that addressed our mental and physical health.
 Third, despite lockdown restrictions, we retained our sense of autonomy.
 For instance, we determined when to stop work; the amount of time to exercise; and what to eat.

 Coronavirus: Lessons that changed our lives showed disruptions can happen anytime to a well-laid-out plan.
 This lesson really hit me hard.
 I had arranged for three wellness events that were cancelled due to the lockdown.
 Initially, I was devastated.
 I soon realised the lockdown gave me time to know myself better.
 I learned not to take things for granted.
 And that when my plan changed, that was ok too.
 In other words, I didn’t feel guilty or indulged in self-blame.
 Rather, recovered quickly by restrategising and reinventing what was possible at that moment.